Speak Up – report Abuse, Harm or Hate

 If you are on the college premises, call Security on 07764 738 488.

-If you have recently experienced a sexual assault, please consider contacting your GP or your local Sexual Assault Referral Centre (SARC) for advice on pregnancy, sexually transmitted infections and other support – even if you do not want to go to the police or make a report to the college you can speak to these services confidentially.
+SARC – If you have recently been raped or sexually assaulted, you can visit a Sexual Assault Referral Centre (SARC) for medical and practical support such as advice on pregnancy, sexually transmitted infections and other support – even if you do not want to go to the police or make a report to the college you can speak to these services confidentially.

 Support available for men and boys who have been assaulted

-24/7, 365-day-a-year Assistance Programmes for staff and students via Moodle
+24/7, 365 days a year Assistance Programmes for students via Student Hub

 How can I report an incident?